Funds: Advice from a lawyer

 Oil funds and similar investments pose considerable risks for private oil investors – investors should have claims for damages examined.

-Due to the sharp drop in oil prices, investors are threatened with considerable losses.
-Oil adventures can go wrong for small investors and institutional investors.
-Both are threatened by the same risks of oil investments in the grey capital market.
+The sharp fall in oil prices threatens investors with considerable losses.
+Oil adventures can go wrong for retail and institutional investors.
+Both face the same risks from oil investments in the gray capital market.
 The signs are alarming.

 Many thousands of private investors have invested their savings in oil funds and gas projects.
-The fund initiators Texxol, Proven Oil, ECI, Nordic Oil, and New Capital Invest have collected about 900 million euros through closed-end funds, bonds and silent partnerships.
+The fund initiators Texxol, Proven Oil, ECI, Nordic Oil and New Capital Invest have collected around 900 million euros via closed-end funds, bonds and silent partnerships.

 Oil funds are closed-end funds.
 Investor money is collected to invest in companies whose business model is the production of oil.
-Closed-end funds are based on the principle that the initiators of the funds collect the necessary initial capital from investors for a specific investment target.
+Closed-end funds are based on the principle that the fund initiators raise the necessary seed capital from investors for a specific investment objective.

-This allows issuers to pass on the risks for ship funds, real estate funds, energy funds, etc. to investors.
-Ideally, the returns flow to the investors via annual distributions.
+In this way, issuers can pass on the risks for ship funds, real estate funds, energy funds, etc. to investors.
+Ideally, the returns flow to investors via annual distributions.

 Energy funds: oil funds and gas funds

-Oil funds, like gas funds, are energy funds because they invest in energy sources.
-Oil wells and the associated areas are bought and developed.
+Like gas funds, oil funds are energy funds, as they invest in energy sources.
+Oil wells and the associated areas are purchased and developed.
 The extracted crude oil is then sold.
-The fund company therefore not only takes care of the purchase of the investment object, but also the subsequent permanent operation.
+The fund company therefore not only takes care of the purchase of the investment property, but also the subsequent long-term operation.

-Investments in the “black gold” seemed lucrative until recently.
-For example, the world economy depends on this raw material and the China boom would have been inconceivable without oil.
-So oil fields and oil drilling usually sounded like a profit.
-The oil price was also stable for a long time and knew only one direction.
-So private investors could easily be convinced to invest in closed-end oil funds.
+Until recently, investments in “black gold” still seemed lucrative.
+The global economy is dependent on this raw material and the Chinese boom would have been inconceivable without oil.
+So oil fields and oil wells usually sounded like profit.
+The oil price was also stable for a long time and only went in one direction.
+Private investors were therefore easily persuaded to invest in closed-end oil funds.

-However, there is no income that can be firmly calculated in the long term, as it always depends on the current development of the oil price.
-Very many oil-exporting countries depend on high prices for crude oil.
+However, there is no fixed, predictable long-term income, as this always depends on the current development of the oil price.
+Many oil-exporting countries are dependent on high prices for crude oil.
 However, rising prices are not in sight for the time being and demand remains weak.
-Supply on the world markets is likely to remain high, as many national budgets are dependent on revenues from oil transactions.
+Supply on the global markets is likely to remain high, as many national budgets are dependent on income from oil transactions.

 Oil funds and oil companies

-As investors become limited partners in the company, you are exposed to the risk of total loss.
-Oil funds were therefore never suitable for conservative investors.
-Investors who invested in the closed-end funds via registered bonds and silent partnerships have no say in the matter.
+As investors become limited partners in the company, they are exposed to the risk of total loss.
+Oil funds have therefore never been suitable for conservative investors.
+Investors who have invested in the closed-end funds via registered bonds and silent partnerships have no say whatsoever.

 • Proven Oil Canada